Shuhua-Group/TMRCA/README.md

 >
 > **--region**: bed file, one region indicated in each line.
 3 columns: `chr` `start` `end` . no header line, tab or space delimited, additional columns will be ignored. chromosome ID(s) should be coded in the same way as those in the VCF file (i.e., "1" is different from "chr1")
 >
 > **--ape**: difference between human and chimpanzee (or any other outgroup) genome. each line indicates a genetic position with allele difference between human genome and chimpanzee genome.
-2 columns: `chr` `pos` , additional columns will be ignored, no header, tab or space delimited. the filename pattern should contain a '@' where the chromosome number would go (e.g., --ape chr@.txt). get all the files prepared under same folder. the program will then find all the files by replacing "@" with the chromosome IDs in your input files.
+2 columns: `chr` `pos` , additional columns will be ignored, no header, tab or space delimited. the filename pattern should contain a '@' where the chromosome number would go (e.g., --ape chr@.txt). get all the files prepared under the same folder. the program will then find all the files by replacing "@" with the chromosome IDs in your input files.
 >
 > **`optional`**
 >